waltherwj/AI-and-FEA-model/README.md

   * The boundary conditions have to be exported one by one:
     * Export Named Selections files
     * Write file with nodal displacements and nodal forces for each named selection
-    * Use these files to create a final file with nodes and nodal coordinates, and coorresponding nodal displacements and forces
+    * Use these files to create a final file with nodes and nodal coordinates, and corresponding nodal displacements and forces
 * Scale it all to generate data continuously